Why is this important?

 9 Eldon Street

 16 Ocean Way

 17 Renfield Street

 Prince's Trust Northern Ireland

 Unit 8a Weavers Court

-The Prince’s Trust helps young unemployed people aged 16-25 to set up their own businesses.
-In Scotland the age limit is 18-25 only.
+The Prince’s Trust helps young unemployed people aged 18-30 to set up their own businesses.
 The Trust can give loans, on-going business advice and help with marketing.
 The Trust is particularly interested in helping people from ethnic minorities, disabled people and ex-offenders.

 PRIME Business Club

 PRIME is a national charity dedicated to helping older people (over 50) start and run their own businesses.
 PRIME stands for the Prince's Initiative for Mature Enterprise.
 If you are thinking of becoming self-employed, it will provide you with a free start-up pack and provide information about local organisations that can help.
 It can be contacted via its website at www.primebusinessclub.com.

 England and Wales